remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_overview.md

 ## Advanced profile

-Since RemoteLabz 2.4.4, teachers may also have profiles with extended permissions which corresponds to the `Editor` role.
+Since RemoteLabz 2.4.4, teachers may also have profiles with extended permissions which corresponds to the `Editor Teacher` role.

 ![Screenshot](/images/Teacher/Teacher_edit_Front.png)

-It comes with an admin menu, on which can be edited :
+It comes with an admin menu, which add :

-* Devices
+* Devices templates
 * Operating systems
 * Lab codes management